muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

+The Mandarin: "US prepares for potential $1.3b sale of navy helicopters to Australia"

+---

 Lavo: "BBQ functions in a unique manner by relying on heat exchange technology, a chemical reaction between hydrogen and oxygen to create heat and disperse it to the hotplate.
 This solution delivers a